RichardBradley/liquibase.github.com/_posts/2019-11-26-liquibase-3-8-2-released.md

 ---

 Liquibase 3.8.2 is now available here through [Liquibase.org](https://download.liquibase.org/download-community/).
 The [3.8.2 release is also available on GitHub](https://github.com/liquibase/liquibase/releases/).
-Here’s a closer look at what’s included in the latest release.
+Here’s a closer look at what's included in the latest release.

 ## Liquibase 3.8.2 Overview